altocodenl/cell/readme.md

 name: Odd
 age: 32
 ```

+Because there are only four types of data in this vocabulary, we call it `fourdata`.

 Tables are a good way to represent cell data.
 For example, the hash we just saw can be expressed in **table format**: